Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 You gain a +1 bonus to damage rolls with Quarterstaffs, Spears, War Scythes, and weapons that has the **:weapon-prop-heavy: Heavy** and **:weapon-prop-reach: Reach** properties.
 While wielding one of these weapons, creatures provoke an Opportunity Attack from you when they *enter* or *move* within your reach with that weapon.

-Creature has that taken the **:rsc-a: Disengage**{ .rsc } action will not provoke this attack.
+Creature that takes the **:rsc-a: Disengage**{ .rsc } action will not provoke this attack.

 Moreover, Spears gain the **:weapon-prop-reach: Reach** property when wielded with two hands.